kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 A pod scheduling signature is a hash of the pod's scheduling requirements.
 It is used to identify pods that can be scheduled together.
 To optimize the scheduling cycle, the signature is calculated and cached when a pod first enters the scheduling queue.
-By pre-calculating the signature during the queuing phase, the scheduler can avoid doing extra work during the time-sensitive scheduling process and helping the system handle larger batches of pods more smoothly.
+By pre-calculating the signature during the queuing phase, the scheduler avoids extra work during the time-sensitive scheduling process, allowing larger batches to be handled more smoothly.

-The following section outlines the attributes we are currently proposing to use as the signature for each of the plugins in the scheduler.
-We need the plugin owners to validate that these signatures are correct, or help us find the correct signature.
+The following section lists the pod attributes used as the signature for each plugin.
+Plugins that depend on cross-pod state or global placement data return an unsignable status; all others return a deterministic signature fragment covering the relevant fields.

 Note that the signature does not need to be stable across versions, or even invocations of the scheduler.
 It only needs to be comparable between pods on a given running scheduler instance.

- * **DynamicResources:** For now we mark a pod unsignable if it has dynamic resource claims.
-We should improve this in the future, since most DRA claims are node specific and we should be able to determine this with a little effort.
-We will attempt to pull forward at least some integration of simple DRA claims with batching into this version as well.
+ * **DynamicResources:** Pods with dynamic resource claims are marked unsignable.
+Most DRA claims are node-specific and could be made signable with additional work; this is deferred to a future iteration.
  * **ImageLocality:** We use the canonicalized image names from the Volumes as the signature.
- * **InterPodAffinity:** If either the PodAffinity or PodAntiAffinity fields are set, the pod is marked unsignable, otherwise we need to include the pod labels in the signature.
+ * **InterPodAffinity:** If either the PodAffinity or PodAntiAffinity fields are set, the pod is marked unsignable, otherwise the pod labels need to be included in the signature.
  * **NodeAffinity:** We use the NodeAffinity and NodeSelector fields, plus any defaults set in configuration as the signature.
  * **NodeName:** We use the NodeName field as the signature.